pati08/myrss/README.md

 ## Running

 ### Ports
 The server listens on port 3000 unless another is selected through the environment variable.
+It is publicly exposed to the network by default, but this can be disabled by setting `RSS_DO_NOT_PUBLISH=1`

 ## Environment
 There are environment variables with default values used to control behavior.
 The only required one is `GROQ_API_KEY`, which can also be provided in `Secrets.toml` at build time to encode them as strings in the binary instead.